Geonovum/sospilot/docs/raspberrypi-install.rst

 Raspberry Pi Install Log
 ************************

-Below the setup and installation of the Raspberry Pi (RPi) for the weather station is described.
+Below the setup and installation of the Raspberry Pi (RPi) for weewx with the Davis Vantage Pro2 weather station is described.

 Conventions
 ===========